mpa139/allanlab/_pages/home.md

 ---

 ### Immune regulation and cancer immunosuppression
 T cells have a powerful ability to drive immune activation and promote clearance of infections and cancer.
-However, their function can also promote deleterious autoimmune and allergic inflammation.
+However, their function also promotes deleterious autoimmune and allergic inflammation.
 The immune system therefore employs a variety of suppressive mechanisms, collectively referred to as immunoregulatory mechanisms, to restrain excessive inflammation.

 While immunoregulatory mechanisms play a beneficial role in preventing inflammation, they can also suppress immune responses against cancer in a process known as immunosuppression.
 Immunoregulatory mechanisms therefore function as 'brakes' on immune activation and have important consequences in **inflammation** and **cancer**.